raviqqe/typetod/readme.md

 ## todo list
 * write man page
-* make it single width unicode compliant
+* make it compliant to single-width unicode
-* make it double width unicode compliant
+* make it compliant to double-width unicode